romain-dartigues/python-ihih/README.rst

 ihih
 ####

-:abbr:`ihih (I Hate INI hacks)` is an attempt to provide simple configuration parsers (for Python) with a dictionary-like interface.
+ihih is an attempt to provide simple configuration parsers (for Python) with a dictionary-like interface.

 It try to be flexible and let you alter the syntax by sub-classing it.